Judah Touro: Charitable works

 Upon Touro's death, his estate provided endowments for nearly all the Jewish congregations in the United States, bequests to hospitals and orphanages in Massachusetts.
-His bequests funded the first Jewish residential settlement and almshouse outside the Old City of Jerusalem, Mishkenot Sha'ananim.
 A bequest to the Hebrew Education Society of Philadelphia led to the 1891 construction of a Jewish education center named Touro Hall in his honor.
 His will gave more than $500,000 to different causes, a sum equivalent to about $9 million in modern terms.
 His will also included another bequest, to his cousin Catherine Hays—"as an expression of the kind remembrance in which that esteemed friend is held by me."
 Hays, however, died in Virginia only days before Touro's own death.

+Touro's estate also funded Mishkenot Sha'ananim, built around 1860 as the first Jewish residential settlement and almshouse outside the Old City of Jerusalem.
+The bequest, variously reported as $50,000 or $60,000, was left in trust to Sir Moses Montefiore for the relief of the Jewish poor of Jerusalem, and an inscription on the building's façade recorded that it "was established with the money bequeathed by the benefactor Judah Touro."
+Touro's role was later overshadowed by that of Montefiore, after whom the adjacent neighborhood of Yemin Moshe was named in 1892, though a lane there, Touro Lane, still bears Touro's name.

 He is buried in the Jewish Touro Cemetery of Newport.
 The inscription on his tombstone reads: "To the Memory of / Judah Touro / He inscribed it in the Book of / Philanthropy / To be remembered forever."

 Touro University (formerly Touro College) in New York State is named for him and his father Isaac.